sebsonic2o/syndicate/README.md

 ## Vote

-A user can start voting on a live issue after signing in with his Google account.
+A user can start voting directly on a live issue after signing in with his Google account.

 ![vote](vote.png)

 ## Delegate

-A voter can delegate to anyone by clicking on his representative.
+Or a voter can delegate to anyone by clicking on his representative.

 ![delegate](delegate.png)